Drosera lasiantha

 As a pygmy sundew, it will produce ‘gemmae’ which are tiny modified leaves that appear as geometric circles of buds in the center of the growing point each fall.
 Each gemma can detach from the main plant and rapidly grow into a new plant (much faster than planting seed).

-Drosera lasiantha produces very large gemmae that are pointed and around 1-1.5mm in diameter.
+Drosera lasiantha produces large gemmae that are pointed and around 1-1.5mm in diameter.
 Adjust the photoperiod to be 9-10 hours in winter, gradually cycling to 14-15 hours in summer.
 They require proper lighting cues to produce gemmae and to flower in spring.

 Plants are potted in 2.5”W x 2.5”D x 3.5”H plastic pots.
-Plants in photo 2-3 are representative of the plants you will receive.
 There will be 2+ plants per pot.

 Growing Information